SimSimButDifferent/UniV3FlashSwapDualArbBot/README.md

-## Uniswap V3 Stablecoin Flashswap Arbitrage bot.
+## Uniswap V3 Flashswap Arbitrage bot.

 This project is broken down into 2 main parts.

-**Flashswap function smart contract + Arbitrage scanner**
+### Flashswap function smart contract + Arbitrage scanner

-The idea is for the script to scan the pools for current prices and find profitable routes for profitable arbitrage.
+The idea is for the script to scan the pools for current prices and execute flashswap arbitrage with a given amountIn.

--   Find a profitable route.
+You do this my first running getPools.js, which queries the [uniswapV3 subgraph](https://thegraph.com/hosted-service/subgraph/uniswap/uniswap-v3) and writes a json file to ./src/jsonPoolData/ that is an object containing all the neccesary pool information.

+Right now it is configured to pool for pools that include WETH, USDC and USDT that have totalValueLocked of above $1,000,000.

+You can configure the query how you like, the script should still run the same way.

+**Here is an overview of what the script does:**

+-   Scans all routes between a given set of pools.
 -   Is the route profitable after gas + fees?
 -   Format the route for input into the flashswap function.
--   Execute Flashswap smart contract function.
+-   Execute Flashswap smart contract function and log profits.

-The script should then calculate if the trade will be profitable before executing the flashswap function.

 **To get started...**